 We also promote positive relationships within our walls, dubbed “in-reach.”
 We want our interfaith families to feel welcomed and comfortable so we actively host events for them as well.

 We partner with a community solar farm to offset 100% of our carbon footprint.
 By participating in this program, we help fund local solar projects without requiring the installation of panels on our property.
-Through this initiative, we're fulfilling our commitment to tikkun olam by supporting clean, renewable energy that benefits both our community and the planet.
-Our congregation's dedication to environmental stewardship reflects our values of responsibility and care for future generations.
+We also installed an electric vehicle charging station in our parking lot.
+This charger is now available on a first-come, first-serve basis with tap-to-pay.
+Through these initiatives, we’re fulfilling our commitment to tikkun olam by supporting clean, renewable energy that benefits both our community and the planet.
+Our congregation’s dedication to environmental stewardship reflects our values of responsibility and care for future generations.